qooxdoo/qooxdoo/docs/core/object_id.md

 When those widgets need to be referenced by event handlers or other methods, you need to make sure that each one has a unique name, and/or is assigned to a unique member variable too.
 With this being the case, you are already assigning a unique ID to most of the objects that you create, the difference is that they are local and/or member variables rather than strings.

-This rapidly makes the constructor become a big mixup of UI code, layout code, and normal construction/setup code.
+This rapidly makes the constructor become a big mix-up of UI code, layout code, and normal construction/setup code.
 For example:

 ```